gmkulk-netizen/predictive-paradox-iitg.ai/README.md

 Weekly patterns
 Weather-driven variations

+# Feature Importance and Prediction Plot

 ## I obtained MAPE score of 0.104 initially,but when I tried to improve the model by using XGBRegressor,I messed up the indexing,which after fixing gave me a MAPE score of 0.18
+## Now that deadline has extended to 3 am,I have implemented XGBRegressor and this thime I got MAPE score of 2.75%!!!
+### Very happy with learnings that I got while doing this task,it was nothing less than an advemture!